optimho/generateDatabaseMasterSteamfield/README.md

 generate_database_master
 This code was built for a specific purpose but could be tweaked for similar use.
 The use case here is there is two spreadsheets that contains information about installed instrumentation.
-One sheet was created by the installation crew and one was created by people collecting data for the project. the information may have originally come from the installation crew, but might have had a few revisions since.
+One sheet was created by the installation crew (Instrument_Master) and one was created by people collecting data for the project hence referred to as the database_master. the information may have originally come from the installation crew, but might have had a few revisions since.

 The one common cell is the KKS number, so the scripts matches the KKS number from both sheets and makes a new worksheet